Halfway (band)

-Halfway is a rock band from Brisbane, Australia. the group have released eight studio albums, most recently On the Ghostline, with Hands of Lightning, released in August 2022.
-Previous to this the band released, Restless Dream (2021), which was a collaboration between Halfway and Aboriginal Australian elder, Bob Weatherall.
+Halfway is a rock band from Brisbane, Australia.
+As of 2023 the group have released eight studio albums.
+Their ninth album, The Styx, is due for release in July 2025.

 History

 Halfway was formed in 2000 by John Busby, Elwin Hawtin, Ben Johnson and Chris Dale in Windsor, Brisbane.
 The lineup was later rounded out with the addition of Dublin-born brothers Noel Fitzpatrick (pedal steel) and Liam Fitzpatrick (banjo/mandolin).
 Three of the bands founding members, John Busby, Elwin Hawtin and Chris Dale all originally hail from the Central Queensland town of Rockhampton.

 Halfway's debut album Farewell to the Fainthearted was released in 2003 to warm critical acclaim.
 The band toured nationally, and their single "Patience Back" received high rotation airplay on Triple J. Farewell to the Fainthearted was included in The Courier-Mail's Top 10 albums of 2003.

 In September 2006, Halfway released their second studio album, Remember the River.
 It was recorded by Wayne Connolly (The Vines, Josh Pyke, You Am I) the album saw Radio Birdman frontman Rob Younger in the producer's chair.
 The album received much acclaim from critics, and generated interest in Europe and the UK, where it received airplay on BBC Radio.
 Remember the River was included in The Courier-Mail's Top 10 albums of 2006.

 In 2008, the band's core songwriting duo (Busby and Dale) were the recipients of one of Australia's most prestigious songwriting awards – The Grant McLennan Fellowship.
 The selection panel included members of the Go-Betweens, the McLennan family and Arts Queensland.

 2009 saw the band recruit former Go-Betweens frontman Robert Forster to produce their third album.
 After months of rehearsal under Forster's guidance, a new LP was recorded, entitled An Outpost of Promise.